alephium/www/src/content/news/danube-upgrade-one-step-closer-to-the-web3-we-were-promised/index.md

 ---
-title: 'Danube Upgrade: One Step Closer to The Web3 We Were Promised'
+title: "Danube Upgrade: One Step Closer to The Web3 We Were Promised"
-description: "Danube Upgrade brings Alephium one step closer to the Web3 we were promised - accessible, fast, intuitive, and secure decentralized future without compromise."
+description: Danube Upgrade brings Alephium one step closer to the Web3 we were promised - accessible, fast, intuitive, and secure decentralized future without compromise.
+seoDescription: Alephium Danube Upgrade - one step closer to Web3 promise.
+  Accessible, fast, intuitive, secure decentralized future without compromise.
 date: 2025-03-07T12:00:00.000Z
-seoDescription: "Alephium Danube Upgrade - one step closer to Web3 promise.
-Accessible, fast, intuitive, secure decentralized future without compromise."
-spotlight: true
+spotlight: false
 featuredImage: danube1.webp
 ---